jlumbroso/prog-exam-room-allocation/src/PE1.md

 4        | `java-introcs ZoomRooms greedy-debug 3 < names11.txt`
 9        | `java-introcs ZoomRooms greedy-debug 3 < names26.txt`

+### Upload through Step 4...
+*This might be a good time to upload your partially completed exam.*

 **Step 5**.
-Now in the function `assignRobin` you will write an algorithm to assign the students in "round robin" order: the first student in Room 1, the second student in Room 2, third in Room 3, and so forth up to the *N*-th student in Room N. Next it wraps around: the *(N+1)*-th student goes in Room 1, and the *(N+2)*-th in Room 2, etc. After you write it, you can try it out with various cases, like this one:
+Now in the function `assignRobin` you will write an algorithm to assign the students in "round robin" order: the first student in Room 1, the second student in Room 2, third in Room 3, and so forth up to the *N*-th student in Room N. Next it wraps around: the *(N+1)*-th student goes in Room 1, and the *(N+2)*-th in Room 2, etc. After you code it up, test it out with various cases like this one:

 ```
-java-introcs ZoomRooms robin 3 < names5.txt
+% java-introcs ZoomRooms robin 3 < names5.txt

 Room: 1
 -------